UAV-Assisted Image Acquisition: 3D UAV Trajectory Design and Camera Control: Numerical Results

 In this section, we provide numerical results to show the effectiveness of the proposed OP model as well as the corresponding 3D trajectory design.
 The parameters are set as $f_0{=}0.035$\;{m}, $w_0{=}0.0156$\;m, $l_0{=}0.0235$\;m {\cite{Sun}}, and $[{{\bf{w}}_I^T},{z_I}]{\rm{=}}[{{\bf{w}}_F^T},{z_F}]{\rm{=}}[0, 0, 0]$\;m.
 We consider $30$ GTs with the same radius of $r_k{\rm{=}}20$\;m, $k\!\in\!\mathcal{K}$, which are randomly distributed in a square area of $300{\rm{\times}}300$\;m$^2$.
 The resolution requirement of each GT, i.e., $\overline{\mathcal{I}}_k$, $k\!\in\!\mathcal{K}$, is independently and randomly set within $[0.01,0.4]$.
 Two benchmark schemes are considered: 1) 2D UAV trajectory under the conventional VP model, and 2) 2D UAV trajectory under the proposed OP model.
 For the two benchmark schemes, the UAV altitude is fixed (i.e., $z_k = 100$\;m, $\forall k \in {\cal K}$) to ensure that at least a feasible waypoint can be found for each GT to satisfy the image resolution requirement.
 Specifically, in the benchmark scheme 1, the image-taking waypoint for each GT is right above the GT and thus the UAV trajectory can be obtained by solving the TSP problem based on these waypoints.
 While in the benchmark scheme 2, the UAV trajectory can be obtained via the iterative algorithm proposed in Section III by alternately optimizing the horizontal waypoint locations in ${\bf{Q}}$ and the GT visiting order in ${\bf{\Psi}}$.

-Figs. \ref{F3}(a)-(c) show the UAV trajectories obtained by different schemes.
+Figs. \ref{F3}(a)-(c) show the UAV trajectories obtained by three schemes.
 It is observed from Fig. \ref{F3}(b) that compared to the UAV trajectory under the conventional VP model, the UAV's horizontal flight range can be greatly reduced by adopting the proposed OP model, even with the fixed altitude (as in benchmark scheme 2).
 Moreover, it is observed from Fig. \ref{F3}(c) that under the proposed OP model, the 3D UAV trajectory in general has a lower altitude than the 2D UAV trajectory.
 This is because the UAV can also satisfy the resolution requirement when taking the image of the GT at a lower altitude by exploiting a larger horizontal distance away from the GT, thus resulting in a shorter traveling distance, which can be inferred from Fig. {\ref{F2}}(b).
 Fig. \ref{F3}(d) shows the traveling distances versus the number of iterations for all schemes.
+It is observed that the proposed OP model with 2D trajectory yields much shorter distance than the conventional VP model with 2D trajectory, which is further reduced by the proposed OP model with 3D trajectory due to additional degrees-of-freedom in the vertical trajectory optimization (see Fig. \ref{F3}(c)).
 Specifically, the circled dots denote the traveling distance obtained by optimizing the GT visiting order, while other dots correspond to the traveling distances obtained by optimizing the horizontal/vertical waypoint locations in ${\bf{Q}}$ or ${\bf{Z}}$.
-It is observed that the proposed OP model with 2D trajectory yields much shorter distance than the conventional VP model with 2D trajectory, which is further reduced by the proposed OP model with 3D trajectory due to additional degrees-of-freedom in the vertical trajectory optimization (see Fig. \ref{F3}(c)).